twof/graphql-spec/spec/Section 6 -- Execution.md

 - If {requiredStatus} is not a list:
   - If {requiredStatus} is required:
     - return a `Non-Null` version of {type}
-  - If {requiredStatus} is optional:
-    - return a nullable version of {type}
 - Create a {stack} initially containing {type}.
 - As long as the top of {stack} is a list:
   - Let {currentType} be the top item of {stack}.